natureblocks/core-marketing/blog/what-is-cryptography.md

 ## What are some examples of cryptography?

 Examples of cryptography can be traced as early as the 1st century AD, when the Roman Army used a protocol named in honour of Julias Caesar to encrypt military and other official messages.
-Another famous, potentially familiar example is the use of the Enigma Code by Axis forces during World War 2.
+Another famous example is the use of the Enigma Code by Axis forces during World War 2.

 ## What are the main principles of cryptography?